LATEST UPDATES

 When will construction start for Phase 1?

 Site preparation started in December 2022 for the first two buildings (Building M and Building F).
-Interior abatement and demolition work for Building M started in April 2023.
-Building F will follow thereafter.
-Interior abatement work was also done for the Building F site, completing abatement work for all 6 existing buildings in Phase 1.
+Interior abatement and demolition work for Building M started in April 2023, with interior abatement work and demolition for the Building F site following thereafter.
+Construction on Building M began in early 2024.

 Why isn't construction starting immediately?